-David Bartone’s essay on practices of writing pedagogy, “Avoiding Meaning,” was anthologized in the volume Dispatches from the Classroom (Continuum).
+David Bartone’s book Practice on Mountains (Ahsahta Press) released in Feb, '14 won the Sawtooth Prize for Poetry.
+His essay on practices of writing pedagogy, “Avoiding Meaning,” was anthologized in Dispatches from the Classroom (Continuum).
 His writing and poetry has appeared widely in journals, such as Denver Quarterly, The Laurel Review, Colorado Review, and The Kenyon Review.
-He is the author of a chapbook volume of poetry, Spring Logic (H_NGM_N Press).
+He is also the author of a chapbook volume of poetry, Spring Logic (H_NGM_N Press).

 draws inspiration from